DIY Landscaping on a Budget

 Avoid planting a large plant or tree directly in front of the vertical lines of either side of your house as covering these lines of delineation will make your home look smaller.
 Notice the new crepe myrtle tree’s trunk is to the left of the house.

-4. Where to Buy Your Plants
+Where to Buy Cheap Landscaping Plants

 Use lots of color to add curb appeal!
 Also, think about what colors coordinate with one another.
 Maximize your opportunities for color by using flowering shrubs such as azaleas and rhododendrons, which come in a wide variety of colors and sizes.
 These are good background plants because they flower most of the year, and can be pruned into a rounded shape or a hedge.

 If you have a special plant in mind that won’t work in your area, there are always alternatives.
 For example, I love azaleas but since those don’t grow here a close second for me are Drift Roses that I will keep pruned back because they will grow just about anywhere with very little maintenance.

 We literally dumped the soil on top of the grass as we knew our beds were high enough that the grass would never be able to grow through.
 Buy dirt by the bulk and have it delivered as it is much cheaper than buying bags.
 We used the remaining dirt to fill holes in the backyard.

 Then, plant from the back to the front, taking care to step in the bed as little as possible to keep the soil loose as plant roots don’t like soil that has been packed down.

 Like I mentioned in my post 27 Tips for Selling Your House Fast, curb appeal is such an important aspect to adding value to your home.
 You can never take back a first impression so it’s worthwhile to add extra touches.
 After running these soaker hoses and fertilizing with Osmocote slow-release fertilizer, I added a few extras of my own for extra curb appeal before mulching!